AviatrixSystems/Docs/HowTos/meter_pricing.rst

 yes HA, yes HPE           2 inter-cloud licenses    2 inter-cloud licenses      16 intra-cloud licenses
 ========================= ======================    ======================      ===========================

-4. Cloud Native Spoke Network Attachment
+4. Native Spoke Network Attachment
 -------------------------------------------

+Native Spoke refers to a spoke VPC or VNet in a hub-and-spoke architecture.
+In this scenario, there is no Aviatrix Spoke gateway deployed in the Spoke network.

 =====================  =======================   ==============================
 Native Spoke types     AWS TGW                   Multi-cloud Transit Gateway